-Effective July 1, 2019, targeted job classifications will be assigned to a higher salary range due to documented recruitment or retention difficulties, compression or inversion, higher level duties and responsibilities or inequities.
-Appendix S identifies the impacted job classifications, the effective dates and the salary range for which they will be assigned.
+Effective July 1, 2019, targeted job classifications were assigned to a higher salary range due to documented recruitment or retention difficulties, compression or inversion, higher level duties and responsibilities or inequities.
+Appendix S identifies the impacted job classifications, the effective dates and the salary range for which they were assigned.